-The next sections of this document present a series of Technical Notes to support the calculation of 4 priority SDG target indicators identified as 'Full Possibilities' for alignment with the SEEA (see UNEP-WCMC & UNSD, 2019).
-These four SDG target indicators were selected as priorities for alignment with the SEEA because they speak to multiple reporting commitments.
-These priority SDG target indicators comprise:
+The next sections of this document present a series of Technical Notes to support the calculation of 4 priority SDG Indicators identified as 'Full Possibilities' for alignment with the SEEA (see UNSD, 2019).
+These four SDG Indicators were selected as priorities for alignment with the SEEA because they speak to multiple reporting commitments.
+These priority SDG Indicators comprise:

-- SDG Target Indicator 15.1.1 Forest area as a proportion of total land area. - SDG Target Indicator 15.3.1 Proportion of land that is degraded over total land area. - SDG Target Indicator 6.6.1 Change in the extent of water-related ecosystems over time. - SDG Target Indicator 11.7.1 Average share of the built-up area of cities that is open space for public use for all, by sex, age and persons with disabilities.
+- SDG Indicator 15.1.1 Forest area as a proportion of total land area. - SDG Indicator 15.3.1 Proportion of land that is degraded over total land area. - SDG Indicator 6.6.1 Change in the extent of water-related ecosystems over time. - SDG Indicator 11.7.1 Average share of the built-up area of cities that is open space for public use for all, by sex, age and persons with disabilities.

-The technical notes presented provide an overview of how to compile a set of environmental-economic accounts relevant to these four SDG target indicators is in accordance with the UN System of Environmental Economic Accounting Experimental Ecosystem Accounting (SEEA EEA) framework (UN, et al., 2014b; UN et al., 2017).
-The notes are intended to provide suitable accounting structures to organize information, and a broad overview of associated measurement approaches and data sources to compile the accounts.
+The technical notes presented provide an overview of how to compile a set of environmentaleconomic accounts relevant to these four global SDG Indicators is in accordance with the SEEA EA framework The notes are intended to provide suitable accounting structures to organize information, and a broad overview of associated measurement approaches and data sources to compile the accounts.
 This can contribute regular information to support the calculation and reporting of each indicator and support the integration of information on each indicator into economic and land use planning processes.
 These notes should be read in conjunction with the key references cited for detailed information and guidance where necessary.
 They are intended to be read as standalone documents, as such there is some very minor repetition across the four notes.